We may get commissions for purchases made through links in this post.

-Some cats’ coats present quite spectacular “special effects,” achieved by a change from light color to dark color along the shaft of each hair.
+Some cats’ coats present quite spectacular “special effects,” achieved by a change from a light color to dark color along the shaft of each hair.
 The lighter shade is usually white or cream and the darker can be of various colors.
 These can come in one of three versions:

 Tipped – only the tips of the hair are dark.
-This gives the effect of the Chinchilla coat, where the cat appears almost white, with an all over silvery shimmer.
+This gives the effect of the Chinchilla coat, where the cat appears almost white, with an all-over silvery shimmer.
 This is sometimes referred to as “Shell.”